Your student visa conditions

 Find out more about visa conditions on the Department of Home Affairs website.

 Taking courses online

-You can take up to 25% of your course units online if you're an international student.
+You can take up to one third (or equivalent) of your course units online if you're an international student.

 This is calculated from your total course points, after any credit for prior learning points are deducted.